rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ### Activate the bridge

-`sudo netplan apply`

-Fix any errors.
+You can use `sudo netplan try` to test the changes to 01-netcfg.yaml.
+If there are no errors just press `enter` to accept the changes.

 Yaml is a pain to work with.
 You will probably have some errors in the beginning!

+If you are sure that the yaml is correct you can use:

+`sudo netplan apply`

+to activate the file without testing.
+I recommend using `sudo netplan try` all the time.

 This creates a bridge named br0 mastered to eno1.